williamscch/test-ssh/readme.md

 some changes to the readme ......
-Hey
+Hey williams